hash-anu/snkv/README.md

-# SNKV — SQLite Without the SQL Layer
+# SNKV — SQLite with No query processor Key Value store

 ## Overview